 No one knows the story behind the sensational headlines of the Scott Peterson murder trial better than defense attorney Matt Dalton.
 For six straight months after Peterson’s arrest, Dalton was the defense’s only full-time investigative attorney on the case…

-TV SHOWS & DOCS FEATURING Scott Peterson
+TV Shows & Documentaries about Scott Peterson

 American Murder: Laci Peterson